Did Prigozhin fake his death? These are some claims that support this theory!

 It later emerged that he was not on the plane.

 Reports that Prigozhin was killed are "false claims," former racing driver Igor Sushko said in a post on X, formerly known as Twitter.
-"This smacks of Putin's conspiracy to eliminate him," he said.
+"This smells like a Putin plot to eliminate him," he said.

-However, Sushko later said that exiled Russian human rights activist Vladimir Osechkin was "99,999% sure that Prigozhin was indeed killed by Putin", claiming to be citing Russian security sources.
+However, Sushko later said that exiled Russian human rights activist Vladimir Osechkin was "99,999% sure that Prigozhin was indeed killed by Putin," claiming to cite Russian security sources.

-"If I were Prigozhin, this is exactly how I would plot my fake death," wrote another social media user.
-“Everyone would be happy; I could retire in peace."
+"If I were Prigozhin, this is exactly how I would plot my own fake death," another social media user wrote.
+"Everyone would be happy; I could retire in peace."

 Prigozhin fled after the collision